Flexible Covariate Adjustments in Regression Discontinuity Designs: Additional Theoretical Results and Discussions

-Two remarks on cross-fitting are in order.
-First, we note that the realization of our estimator $\htau(h; \wh\ad)$ can in principle depend on the particular random splits of the data into $S$ folds in finite samples.
-To make the results more robust with respect to sample splitting we can proceed as suggested in \citet[Section 3.4]{chernozhukov2018double} by repeating the estimation procedure a number of times, and reporting a summary measure of the estimates obtained in this fashion, such as the median.
-We proceed in this fashion in our empirical application below, for example.

-As a second remark, we note that instead of the type of cross-fitting described in Section~\ref{sec:Estimator}, which is analogous to the ``DML2'' method in \citet{chernozhukov2018double}, one could also consider an analogue of their ``DML1'' method, which creates an overall estimate by averaging separate estimates from each data fold.
+We note that instead of the type of cross-fitting described in Section~\ref{sec:Estimator}, which is analogous to the DML2 method in \citet{chernozhukov2018double}, one could also consider an analog of their DML1 method, which creates an overall estimate by averaging separate estimates from each data fold.
 In our context, this would yield an estimator of the form

-where $w_{i, s}(h)$ is the local linear regression weight of unit $i$ using only data from the $s$-th fold; cf. Appendix~\ref{A:sec:weights}.
-From the proof of Theorem~\ref{th:Equivalence}, one can see that under its conditions
+where $w_{i, s}(h)$ is the local linear regression weight of unit $i$ using only data from the $s$-th fold; see Appendix~\ref{A:sec:weights}.
+Under the conditions of Theorem~\ref{th:Equivalence}~and~\ref{th:Normality}, we see from their proofs that

-The estimators $\htau(h; \wh \ad)$ and $\htau_{alt}(h; \wh \ad)$ thus have the same first-order asymptotic distribution.\footnote{An analogous point is made by \citet{chernozhukov2018double} in their specific context for their methods DML1 and DML2.} Comparing the rate in~\eqref{eq:DML1} to that obtained in Theorem~\ref{th:Equivalence}, we can see that the alternative implementation removes the term of order $O_P(v_{1,n}h(nh)^{-1/2})$.
-We still prefer our proposed implementation of cross-fitting because it allows existing routines for bandwidth selection and confidence interval construction to be applied directly to the generated data set $\{(X_i,M_i(\wh\ad_{s(i)}))\}_{i\in[n]}$, as discussed in Section~\ref{sec:Inference_Overview}.
+and the estimators $\htau(h; \wh \ad)$ and $\htau_{alt}(h; \wh \ad)$ have the same first-order asymptotic distribution.
+Comparing the rate in~\eqref{eq:DML1} to that in Theorem~\ref{th:Equivalence} shows that the alternative implementation removes a term of order $O_P(v_{1,n}h(nh)^{-1/2})$ from the expansion of the feasible estimator about its respective infeasible analogue.
+We still prefer our proposed implementation of cross-fitting despite this improvement in second-order asymptotic properties because it allows existing routines for bandwidth selection and confidence interval construction to be applied directly to the generated data set $\{(X_i,M_i(\wh\ad_{s(i)}))\}_{i\in[n]}$, as discussed in Section~\ref{sec:Inference_Overview}.\footnote{\cite{velez2024asymptotic} also argues in the context of a setting with regular parameters DML2 should be preferred to DML1 due to better bias and mean-squared error properties under particular asymptotic regimes.}